Your Library Card

 - Driver’s license

 - Piece of official mail with current postmark

-If you are 18 or older and you cannot produce identification with a current address at the time of registration you will be issued a limited service card which permits you to borrow two items at one time until you can complete the process to receive a full service card.
+If you are 18 or older and you cannot produce identification with a current address at the time of registration you will be issued a Temporary New Resident card which permits you to borrow two items at one time until you can complete the process to receive a full service card.